-Subject to further review, the only amounts that may be owed on account of Claims entitled to priority under Section 507(a) of the Bankruptcy Code as of the date of this Disclosure Statement would be Claims for certain leasing commissions to the extent such commissions were earned within the 180 days prior to the Petition Date and would not exceed \$24,000 in the aggregate.
+As of the date of this Disclosure Statement, the only Claims filed asserting priority under Section 507(a) of the Bankruptcy Code are Claims for certain leasing commissions to the extent such commissions were earned within the 180 days prior to the Petition Date and would not exceed \$24,000 in the aggregate.
+The Debtor disputes the priority status of those Claims.

 Subject to further review, the amounts allegedly owed to various classes of Unsecured Creditors (excluding Administrative, Convenience, Priority, and the IWA Deficiency Claim but inclusive of Claims asserted by affiliates of the Debtor who may be insiders) as of the date of this Disclosure Statement is approximately \$1,799,629.70.
+The portion of that amount owed to non-affiliates of the Debtor is estimated at approximately \$1,200,000.